afnog/sse/apache/presentation.md

 * The "CommonName" is the FQDN in this case pcXX.sse.ws.afnog.org
 * The path is where the certificate File and Keys are located, in this case `/etc/apache2/ssl`.

+---

+## Configuring SSL

+### Create the SSL Certificates

+Generate a public and private key-pair:

+	$ sudo mkdir /etc/apache2/ssl/
+	$ cd /etc/apache2/ssl/
+	$ sudo openssl genrsa -des3 -out server.key 2048

+NOTE: A passphrase will be requested to encrypt the key.
+For this exercise, use "afnog" as the pass phrase.
+However, this pass-phrase will be needed at every apache restart.
+To get rid of the passphrase prompts at every apache restart and maintain the original key, run these commands:

+	$ sudo cp server.key server.key.orig
+	$ sudo openssl rsa -in server.key.orig -out server.key

+---

 Requires the creation of SSL certificates and Certificate Signing Requests (CSR) For integrity, SSL certificates are signed by a Certificate Authority’s (CA) such as Verisign